BankNatchapol/US-Immigration-Data-Pipeline/README.md

 ### Step 3: Define the Data Model
 #### 3.1 Conceptual Data Model
-this project using star schema for data model because its the simplest to implement.
+this project using star schema for data model because it's simpler to implement than other schema like snowflake schema.
 <img src="images/datamodel.png">

 #### 3.2 Mapping Out Data Pipelines